2016-2017 Undergraduate & Graduate Catalog

-An admission cohort will begin the D.N.P. curriculum each fall semester.
-For consideration for admission, the application and supplemental materials must be received by February 1 of the calendar year in which the student desires entry.
+A new class will begin the D.N.P. program each fall semester.
+The application and supplemental materials must be received by February 1 of the calendar year in which the student desires entry.

 Advanced Practice Certification

-Post-B.S.N. students pursuing an advanced practice emphasis must complete the didactic and clinical courses in a selected population (child/adolescent or adult/older adult) which will qualify them to sit for national primary care specialty certification (pediatrics, adult health, gerontology).
-Post-M.S.N. students who do not hold a current national advanced practice certification in a clinical specialty must complete the didactic and clinical courses that will qualify them to sit for national primary care specialty certification in a selected population (pediatrics, adult health, gerontology).
+Post B.S.N. students pursuing an advanced practice primary care emphasis must complete the didactic and clinical courses in a selected population (child/adolescent or adult/older adult) which will qualify them to sit for national primary care specialty certification (pediatrics, adult health, gerontology).
+Post M.S.N. students who do not hold a current national primary care advanced practice certification in a clinical specialty must complete the didactic and clinical courses that will qualify them to sit for national primary care specialty certification in a selected population (pediatrics, adult health, gerontology).

 Nurse Executive Certification

-Students completing the nursing administration and health care systems track will be eligible for and encouraged to sit for national certification as a nurse executive.
+Students completing the health systems leadership track will be eligible for and encouraged to sit for national certification as a nurse executive.